pezra/blog/push-or-pull/text.md

 Pull is cool
 -------------

-APIs should be built around pulling data unless low latency is very important.
+APIs should be built around pulling data unless there is a particular functional concern that makes pull not work (e.g. low message latency being very important).
 Any push approach with have all the complexities if pull approach (to handle reliability issues) combined with a lot less predictable behavior because it's performance will be dependent on one or more other systems ability to handle the event notification work load.

 [deohara-push]: http://www.dehora.net/journal/2008/12/13/design-considerations-for-fine-grained-data-access-via-the-web/